 - While it's mentioned that both Varius Flavus and Curious Odus will have their day in the Circus over their actions, no mention is made of Flavus' tax collector Caius Eucalyptus, who was very much in on the scheme and disappeared from the story at the halfway point.
 Granted, Eucalyptus did seem smarter than his boss (in particular, warning him that Rome might get a bit suspicious if he carries on holding huge orgies while claiming to earn no money), so he may have taken more care to hide his misdeeds and hightail it out of there once the game was up.

 - Sinusitis's guard is also missing from the scenes at the end of the story.
 Presumably, he was sent to report back to Rome about the poisoning, but it isn't stated anywhere.

 - William Telling: Asterix does some archery and hits a bulls-eye, just narrowly missing an apple balanced on a boy's head.
 Spectators were impressed, but felt something was missing.

 - Windbag Politician: The peacekeeping conference is a bunch of tribal chieftains speaking in turns to wake up all the others.

-- Yodel Land: A very romanticized version of Switzerland is shown here, with all the Alpine clichés thrown together.
+- Yodel Land: A very romanticized version of Switzerland is shown here, with all the Alpine clichés (except chocolate) thrown together.